 IPVanish supports the L2TP and IKEv2 protocols.
-A huge range of servers are available, and they’re fast enough that you should have no trouble streaming high quality video or downloading files.
+A huge range of servers are available, and they’re fast enough that you should have no trouble streaming high-quality video or downloading files.
 Strong encryption and a no-logs policy are staples of the service.
-The website publishes some instructions for manual setup, but not for all protocols.
+The website publishes some instructions for manual setup but not for all protocols.

 Read our full review of IPVanish.

 LiquidVPN supports the L2TP and SSTP protocols.
 It has the strongest security and privacy practices of any VPN on this list.
-It’s a fairly new service, so its selection of servers is somewhat limited.
+It’s a relatively new service, so its selection of servers is somewhat limited.
 Despite that, they are blazing fast.
 Unfortunately, it hasn’t published any setup tutorials for Windows Phone or Windows 10 Mobile users yet.
 If you get stuck, you’ll have to submit a support ticket.

 VPNs to avoid for Windows Phone and Windows 10 Mobile

 Buffered exclusively uses the OpenVPN protocol, which means it’s not compatible with Windows Phone and Windows 10 Mobile devices.

 OneVPN only supports OpenVPN and PPTP protocols.
 PPTP is insecure and OpenVPN is incompatible with Windows 10 Mobile and Windows Phone.

 Methodology: How we find the best VPNs for Windows phones

 Not every VPN works with Windows phones, and so our methodology is how we find those that do and those that do it best.
 We analyze each VPN to specific criteria, including a complete evaluation of these areas: